Woma python: Reproduction

 Aspidites ramsayi is oviparous, with five to 20 eggs per clutch.
 Females remain coiled around their eggs until they hatch, with the incubation period lasting 2–3 months.
 An adult female about 4–5 years old and 5 ft (about 1.5 m) in total length usually lays about 11 eggs.

 Captivity

 Considered to be more active than many pythons, as well as being a very docile and "easy to handle" snake, the woma is highly sought after in the reptile and exotic pet trade.
 It is one of the hardiest python species in captivity, often enthusiastically accepting prey and other items.
 One made headlines in May 2015 for requiring surgery to remove the feeding tongs it had swallowed as well as its meal.
 This snake will breed in captivity.

+Culture

+Mutitjulu Waterhole at Uluru marks the site of the battle between two Central Australian ancestral beings Kuniya (woma python woman) and Liru (king brown snake man).
+Here, Kuniya avenged the death of her nephew, who was fatally speared by Liru, by striking him with her digging stick.